Dettrax/Dettrax.github.io/README.md

 ### Research Assistant | NJIT | Newark, NJ
 **May 2024 - Present**
-- Enhanced the TransformerG2G model, integrating selective state-space MAMBA models to achieve superior generalization across benchmark datasets for temporal graphs, resulting in a 37% performance improvement.
+- Developed and implemented MambaG2G, an innovative adaptation of the Mamba architecture for dynamic graph embedding, integrating selective state space models to capture complex temporal dependencies.
+Achieved superior performance compared to [TransformerG2G](https://arxiv.org/abs/2307.02588) on the Temporal Graph Benchmarks , demonstrating improved ability to model long-range interactions and adaptive time-stepping in evolving graph structures.
 - Conducted advanced research on Alzheimer's disease prediction using Wulver's High-Performance Computing system, applying deep learning models and selective state-space analysis to fMRI data, aiming to improve early detection capabilities.
 - Working on the development of a hierarchical encoder for JAMBA models, focusing on embedding in hyperbolic spaces to revolutionize the handling and analysis of complex network data, potentially enhancing the accuracy and efficiency of data representation in LLM applications.